The 5 Stages of Recovery from Addiction

-The addict begins to prepare for recovery.
-In this stage they may attend a few 12 step meetings and make a firm resolution to stop drinking or using.
+During the preparation stage, the addict begins to prepare for recovery.
+In this phase of the 5 stages of recovery, they may attend a few 12 step meetings and make a firm resolution to stop drinking or using.
 This is usually the “trying to control consumption” phase.
 Some methods are being experimented with, like switching out liquor for beer, replacing their main drug of choice with other drugs, trying to control the amount they take, trying to only do it on the weekends, waiting for a certain time at night to do it, and so on and so forth.
 The substance abuser may start to become discouraged at this phase because that they can not stop on their own without help.
 The addict may start to look into addiction treatment at this time.

 Usually the attempts and methods in the pre-contemplation stage have failed or are starting to fail.
 The addict will begin to take direct action towards their recovery.
 They may attend an inpatient addiction treatment program, and follow a continuum of care after their stay.
 They begin to learn more about the disease of addiction, work through issues that may be blocking them from growth towards a healthier life, acceptance of not being able to drink or use again, and understanding that they can change.